Frequently Asked Questions

 Denial, mainly.

 But see, that’s the beauty of a blog.
 I don’t have to actually do anything.
-The way XCSkiRacer.com was set up lately - it was a photojournal.
+XCSkiRacer.com was set up as a photojournal.
 I had to provide photographic evidence of the trips I took.
-With a blog, I can just sit at home in my underwear and make stuff up.
+But with a blog, I can just sit at home in my underwear and make stuff up.
 It’s much easier this way.

-I see a few posts about music and random Top 5 lists.
+I see a few posts about music, random Top 5 lists, and other ramblings.
 What does that stuff have to do with Enduring Fun?

 Well, I think its fun, so you’ll have to endure it.